AIRSHOW-U.S. Marine general keeps "careful eye" on F-35 spare parts

 He said Congress had curtailed funding for F-35 spare parts in recent budgets, and he would likely need to request extra funds to avoid potential issues with the readiness of the aircraft if they had to be deployed overseas.

-Lockheed spokesman Michael Rein said the company was working closely with the Marines to ensure the service had "everything it needs," including sufficient spare parts.
+He said Lockheed was working with the Marines to ensure the planes had sufficient spare parts on hand.

 Davis said he would not approve declaration of an "initial operational capability" unless the unit was ready.